Lunagaron/theodinproject/README.md

 # theodinproject

-Coursework for the Odin Project
+Coursework for the Odin Project!

-Hello Odin!
+## Contents
+Pre-Req: Contains notes for relevant framework
+Projects: Contains all projects undertaken